 Complete Streets

-The Des Moines Area MPO is developing a complete streets policy template that can be adopted by local governments throughout Greater Des Moines.
-Additionally, the MPO will administer a funding program to implement complete streets projects, thanks to grant funding from the Wellmark Foundation.
+The Des Moines Area MPO developed a complete streets policy template in 2015 that can be adopted by local governments throughout Greater Des Moines.
+Since that time, five new complete streets policies have been adopted bringing the total to nine policies in the region.
+Policies have been adopted in:

 What are Complete Streets?